-State: Louisiana FFY: 2019
+State: Louisiana

+FFY: 2021

-Note: Upload to WebBGAS a copy of the Synar inspection form under the heading "Synar Inspection Form" and a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections under the heading "Synar Inspection Protocol."
+Inspection oad to WebBGAS a copy of the Synar inspection form under the heading "Synar in Form" and a copy of the protocol used to train inspection teams on conducting another results of the Synar inspections under the heading "Synar Inspection Protocol."

-1. How does the state Synar survey protocol address the following?
+1. How d loes the state Synar survey protocol address the following?

-a.
+a .
 Consummated buy attempts?

-Required
+⊠ Required

 Permitted under specified circumstances (Describe:

-Not permitted
+☐ Not permitted

-b.
+b o.
 Youth inspectors to carry ID?

-Required
+⊠ Required

 Permitted under specified circumstances (Describe: )

-Not permitted
+☐ Not permitted

-c.
+c .
 Adult inspectors to enter the outlet?

-Required
+⊠ Required

-Permitted under specified circumstances (Describe:
+Permitted under specified circumstances (Describe: )

-Not permitted
+☐ Not permitted

-d.
+d l.
 Youth inspectors to be compensated?

-- Required
+⊠ Required

-- Permitted under specified circumstances (Describe:
+Permitted under specified circumstances (Describe: )

-- Not permitted
+☐ Not permitted

-2. Identify the agency(ies) or entity(ies) that actually conduct the random, unannounced Synar inspections of tobacco outlets.
+fy the agency(ies) or entity(ies) that actually conduct the random, unannounced inspections of tobacco outlets.
 (Check all that apply.)

-- $\square$ Law enforcement agency(ies)
+☐ Law enforcement agency(ies)

-- State or local government agency(ies) other than law enforcement
+State or local government agency(ies) other than law enforcement

-- Private contractor(s)
+Private contractor(s)

 Other

-List the agency name(s): LA Department of Revenue, Office of Alcohol and Tobacco Control (OATC) 3.
-Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)?
+List the agency name(s): LA Department of Revenue, Office of Alcohol and Tobacco Control (OATC)

+3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☒ Never 4.
+Describe the type of tobacco products that are requested during Synar inspections. a.
+What type of tobacco products are requested during the inspection?